sedivy94/madhacks2017/README.md

 # madhacks2017 - "WhoSaidWhat?"
 Of the several game ideas we tossed around, every single one involved data sets (scraped from Who-Knows-Where).
 Whether it be playing the bitcoin market, guessing political trends over time, or twitter games, we agreed that finding suitable datasets and scraping them in a timely matter was our primary obstacle.
 In the end, we recognized that Twitter had the largest and most accessible data set of all.

-"WhoSaidWhat?" is a simple single-player game where randoms quotes are drawn from a large bank of curated tweets.
+"WhoSaidWhat?" is a simple single-player game where random quotes are drawn from a large bank of curated tweets.
 The user then must determine, amongst three possible choices, who tweeted those words.
 A point system tracks the number of correct and incorrect answers.

 Python was used to leverage a Twitter API called "Birdy" to query Twitter for tweets from a hard-coded list of ten prominent Twitter users.
 These tweets were collected, vetted, and packaged into a JSON file.
 This process took longer than expected as we were all unfamiliar with leveraging APIs.
 Getting OAUTH credentials, understanding the API methods, understanding Twitter's queries and JSON fields, and manipulating that data all took research.